rameshmangali/RISCV/README.md

       ```bash
       nano ~/.bashrc
       ```
-      - Add the following line:
+      - Add the following line at the end of the nano window:
       ```bash
       export PATH="/home/your_username/riscv/bin:$PATH"
       ```